TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 E.g.:
   https://tug.org/TUGboat/tb46-3/tb144chest.html
 And email tub-prod for them to check if they want.

+The crw target makes the "next doi" links be local (and the list* accumulations only be for the processed issue, so don't look at those).

 Good to make another interim commit of whatever needed to be changed in capsules/ (and crossrefware and bibtexperllibs) at this point.